veeso/big-luca-bot/README.md

 4. Set your API key in your environment using the variable `TELOXIDE_TOKEN`
 5. Set your database path in your environment using the variable `DATABASE_URI`
 6. Set the path to `parameters.json` in your environment using the variable `PARAMETERS_PATH`
-7. Set your rsshub url in your environment using the variable `RSSHUB_URL`
+7. Set your redis url in your environment using the variable `REDIS_URL`
-8. Set your redis url in your environment using the variable `REDIS_URL`
+8. Set your instagram credentials in your environment using the variable `INSTAGRAM_USERNAME` and `INSTAGRAM_PASSWSORD`
 9. Touch the database file `touch $DATABASE_URI`
 10. Run the big-luca bot